buarki/find-castles/README.md

 - Enrich the collected castles;
 - Send the castles to frontend as they are enriched;

 The **collecting stage** by now collects castles from the United Kingdom and Portugal.
-We may thing about theses countries as **collecting sources**.
+We may think about theses countries as **collecting sources**.
 The collecting process goes by: for each collecting source it access a web page having the list of castles and then it extracts a list of the castles with its respective link.
 The collected castles are merged into a single channel and are passed to next stage for enrichment, take a look at the [collector](./collector/collector.go).

 The **enrichment stage** receives the castles as they are sent by the collecting stage an access their info web page to extract detailed data, like the city, state and district.
 As this stage has more jobs to be done we scale the [enrichment job](./enricher/enricher.go) by the number of available CPUs on the machine.
 The enriched castles are then converged into a single channel to be consumed by the last stage.